awsdocs/aws-resource-groups-user-guide/doc_source/tag-policies-arg-finding-noncompliant-tags.md

 + Compliance can change anytime a new resource is created or when new tags are assigned to a resource\.
 + An account's effective tag policy is updated whenever a tag policy is attached to or detached from it\.
 The effective tag policy is also updated whenever changes occur to tag the policies the account inherits\.

 If you are signed in as the master account in the organization, you can also generate a report\.
 This report shows information on all tagged resources in your organization's accounts\.
-For information, see [Evaluating Organization\-wide Compliance](tag-policies-arg-evaluating-org-wide-compliance.md)\.
+For information, see [Evaluating organization\-wide compliance](tag-policies-arg-evaluating-org-wide-compliance.md)\.